AlekReider/starter-micro-api/README.md

 node parser --rootTags rootTag1,rootTag2 --projects projectName1,projectName2 ---outPaths outPutDir1,outputDir2
 ```

-rootTags and --projects are required
+rootTags and --projects are required. \
 if you don't pass --outPaths generated docs files will be stored in the current parser directory